mk2366/WS2801python_rpi/README.md

 * `get_led_colors_buffer_dict()`: Get all rgb values currently in the buffer as dictionary.
 This might differ from what you see on your LED strip.
 * `set_led_colors_buffer_dict_multi_call()`: After you adjusted the dict of the function above: Write it back to the buffer.
 Don't forget `flush()`.
 * `set_max_speed_hz(hz)`: Default is 1MHz.
 You may change this but not below 1,5KHz.

+## Installation
+I have not managed to upload to pypi so far.
+Therefore only way to install is: use `python setup.py install` in the download directory.
+Or simply put `WS2801_RPI` into the folder where you like to do your python programming.

 ## Hint
 You can raise the log level if you like to suppress warnings, like